yasomaru/go-sdk/CONTRIBUTING.md

 On a regular basis, the maintainers will host a virtual steering meeting to discuss outstanding proposals and other changes to the SDK.
-These meetings and their agendas will be announced in advance, and open to all to join.
+These meetings and their agendas will be announced in advance, and open to all.
 The meetings will be recorded, and recordings and meeting notes will be made available afterward.
 (TODO: decide on a mechanism for tracking these meetings--likely a GitHub issue.)